dobbinsi/project_listit/README.md

 Project Listit is a skinny version of Facebook Marketplace / Craigslist where users can buy and sell goods.
+Full-stack CRUD application built with MongoDB, Express, React, and Node.js.
+Product listings utilize Google Maps Embed API to display relative location.